abingham/coffee-break/docs/notes.md

 2. Any cached input values are different from their state now -> an input has changed, forcing a rebuild
 3. Any cached output value is different from their state now -> the output is not in the expected state (perhaps modified externally) and needs to be rebuilt.

+# File naming and project root

+File nodes construct their cache-id from their path, but currently that path is always relative to...something.
+We need to be more precise about what the path actually is.
+In e.g. scons there's a notion of a project root, so file paths are calculated relative to that based on the sconscript referencing the file.
+We don't currently have a project root notion, so it's not clear how to deal with paths.

+Perhaps we can just use absolute paths.